IFAKA/ordergroove-mcp/README.md

 ## 🎉 You're Ready!

-You now have a fully functional Ordergroove MCP Server integrated with Cursor.
+You now have a fully functional Ordergroove MCP Server integrated with your IDE (Cursor or VS Code).
 You can:

 - **Search** Ordergroove documentation instantly
 - **Access** specific files and sections